-{30} By faith the walls of Jericho fell down after they were encircled for seven days. {31} By faith the harlot Rahab did not perish with those who did not believe, when she had received the spies with peace. {32} And what more shall I say?
-For the time would fail me to tell of Gideon and Barak and Samson and Jephthah, also of David and Samuel and the prophets: {33} who through faith subdued kingdoms, worked righteousness, obtained promises, stopped the mouths of lions, {34} quenched the violence of fire, escaped the edge of the sword, out of weakness were made strong, became valiant in battle, turned to flight the armies of the aliens. {35} Women received their dead raised to life again.
-And others were tortured, not accepting deliverance, that they might obtain a better resurrection. {36} Still others had trial of mockings and scourgings, yes, and of chains and imprisonment. {37} They were stoned, they were sawn in two, were tempted, were slain with the sword.
-They wandered about in sheepskins and goatskins, being destitute, afflicted, tormented; {38} of whom the world was not worthy.
-They wandered in deserts and mountains, in dens and caves of the earth. {39} And all these, having obtained a good testimony through faith, did not receive the promise, {40} God having provided something better for us, that they should not be made perfect apart from us.
+(30) By faith the walls of Jericho fell down after they were encircled for seven days.
+(31) By faith the harlot Rahab did not perish with those who did not believe, when she had received the spies with peace.
+(32) And what more shall I say?
+For the time would fail me to tell of Gideon and Barak and Samson and Jephthah, also of David and Samuel and the prophets: (33) who through faith subdued kingdoms, worked righteousness, obtained promises, stopped the mouths of lions, (34) quenched the violence of fire, escaped the edge of the sword, out of weakness were made strong, became valiant in battle, turned to flight the armies of the aliens.
+(35) Women received their dead raised to life again.
+And others were tortured, not accepting deliverance, that they might obtain a better resurrection.
+(36) Still others had trial of mockings and scourgings, yes, and of chains and imprisonment.
+(37) They were stoned, they were sawn in two, were tempted, were slain with the sword.
+They wandered about in sheepskins and goatskins, being destitute, afflicted, tormented; (38) of whom the world was not worthy.
+They wandered in deserts and mountains, in dens and caves of the earth.
+(39) And all these, having obtained a good testimony through faith, did not receive the promise, (40) God having provided something better for us, that they should not be made perfect apart from us.

-Finally we see such great emotional mastery and Kingdom perspective that men and women of faith were enduring torture in the hope of a better resurrection!
-Poise, power and peace and a most unusual set of emotions characterised these heroes of faith.
+Finally, we see such great emotional mastery and Kingdom perspective that men and women of faith were enduring torture in the hope of a better resurrection!
+Poise, power and peace and a most unusual set of emotions characterized these heroes of faith.
 Their emotions moved them to righteous lives and actions.
 They were not subject to cravings or addictions or impulses of the flesh, rather they had the steady strong enduring emotions that were part of the life of Jesus Christ.

-What's The Difference Between Overly-Emotional People And The Vivid Emotions Of Jesus And The Prophets?
+What's the Difference Between Overly-Emotional People and the Vivid Emotions of Jesus And the Prophets?

-Good question!
-Lets start this investigation by taking a look at that chronicler of the emotional life - David the Psalmist.
-I have just picked a Psalm "at random" - Psalm 30.
+Let's start this investigation by taking a look at that chronicler of the emotional life of David the Psalmist.
+I have chosen a Psalm "at random" - Psalm 30.